loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 Although Rust offers many functional aspects, many are still missing, for instance; _purity_ and _referential transparency_.
-We propose an alternative, a functional programming language: _System-level Functional Language_ (SLFL).
+We propose an alternative that addresses these points, the programming language: _System-level Functional Language_ (SLFL).